-15. Poland is the champion in TIR Carnet issuance during the period 2001-2018 with 4,174,800 in total, followed by Bulgaria with 3,124,500, Romania with 3,095,350 and Lithuania with 3,028,000.

-16. The countries that issued the lowest amount of TIR Carnets in the territory of the European Union during that same period were Portugal with 5,600 and Cyprus with 5,800.

-17. Figure VIII illustrates the evolution of the issuance of TIR Carnets in the Russian Federation.
-The increase that appeared in 2017 was due to the fact that a longstanding problem with transport permits for Polish transporters was solved.

-18. The new system introduced by the Eurasian Commission (EEC) is more flexible.
-The recent efforts made by IRU to promote TIR in the region have generally failed.
-Furthermore, economic sanctions imposed on the Russian Federation that impact trade are not expected to be lifted anytime soon.

-19. In 2020, IRU is expected to distribute 45,000 TIR Carnets less to the Russian Federation than in 2017 and this is a largely optimistic scenario.
+- 15. Poland is the champion in TIR Carnet issuance during the period 2001-2018 with 4,174,800 in total, followed by Bulgaria with 3,124,500, Romania with 3,095,350 and Lithuania with 3,028,000. - 16.
+The countries that issued the lowest amount of TIR Carnets in the territory of the European Union during that same period were Portugal with 5,600 and Cyprus with 5,800. - 17.
+Figure VIII illustrates the evolution of the issuance of TIR Carnets in the Russian Federation There was an increase in the termination of TIR Carnets in the Russian Federation, mainly due to an increase in the issuance of TIR Carnets to Polish transport operators. - 18.
+The new system introduced by the Eurasian Commission (EEC) is more flexible.
+The recent efforts made by IRU to promote TIR in the region have generally failed. - 19.
+In 2020, IRU is expected to distribute 45,000 TIR Carnets less to the Russian Federation than in 2017 and this is a largely optimistic scenario.
 This scenario does not take into account the announcement made by the Federal Customs Services of the Russian Federation that paper procedures will be discontinued in 2020 as well as the continuing efforts to extend the Eurasian Customs Union to neighbouring countries.